ShartazFeeham/Study_Notes/README.md

 traffic, less client RAM, consistent data.
 Cons: complex, client stays in hold) & `Client side cursor` (Pros: By default this is what we do so no complexity, reduced server load, consistent data because of immediate data access.
 Cons: huge client memory, huge network traffic)

-    Code: Implement server side and client side cursor using Java

 # `Part 7: Security`